-- be working toward an appropriate qualification, as specified by the appropriate regulatory authority.
-If an IQA is working towards an appropriate qualification, his/her decisions must be countersigned by a suitably qualified IQA and should be supported by a qualified IQA throughout the training period. - be 'occupationally competent'.
+- be 'occupationally competent'.
 IQAs must demonstrate sufficient and current understanding of the qualifications to be internally verified, and know how they are applied in business. - demonstrate competent practice in internal verification of assessment, and demonstrate understanding of the principles and practices of internal verification of assessment, including the quality of assessment and the assessment process.